Hawks family: Decline

 Hannah, Lady Hawks (d.
-1863), who was the widow of Sir Robert Shafto Hawks, and her two sons, sold their shares, in 1840, to George Crawshay, who was a member of a prominent iron-making family of south Wales, who had been bought out of his family's iron business in London by his brother William Crawshay II.
-The business of William Hawks was divided between his three eldest surviving sons in 1810.
-George Crawshay obtained a second third of the company when he acquired the shares of Joseph Hawks, who was the only surviving son of George Hawks of Blackheath.
-The Bedlington works were subsequently inherited by a cousin of the Hawks, Michael Longridge (1785 – 1853), who was a pioneer of railway technology, and who was an associate of Robert Stephenson, under whose superintendence they trained a generation of engineers including Sir Daniel Gooch, 1st Baronet.
+1863), who was the widow of Sir Robert Shafto Hawks, and her two sons, sold their third of the company, in 1840, to George Crawshay, who was a member of a prominent ironmaking family of South Wales.
+The business of William Hawks Junior had been divided between his three eldest surviving sons in 1810.
+George Crawshay obtained a second third of the company when he acquired the shares of Joseph Stanley Hawks, who was the only surviving son of George Hawks of Blackheath (1766 - 1820).

+The Bedlington ironworks were subsequently inherited by a cousin of the Hawks, Michael Longridge (1785 – 1853), who was a pioneer of railway technology, and who was an associate of Robert Stephenson, under whose superintendence was trained a generation of engineers including Sir Daniel Gooch, 1st Baronet.

 The manager of Hawks, Crawshay and Sons during its last years was George Crawshay (1821 – 1896), who was the son of the elder George Crawshay.
-Like George Hawks, George Crawshay became sociopolitically influential, but, unlike George Hawks, Crawshay's management of the Hawks' company was incompetent: Crawshay failed to modernize the company, from manufacture of diverse products by diverse processes, to enable its successful competition with specialist companies, such as those owned by William Armstrong, 1st Baron Armstrong and by the nail manufacturer William Galloway, whose profits increased as those of Hawks and Crawshay declined until their liquidated their company in 1889, when all of its creditors were fully recompensed and its archive was destroyed.
+Like George Hawks, George Crawshay became sociopolitically influential, but, unlike George Hawks, his management of the Hawks' company was incompetent: Crawshay failed to modernize the company, from manufacture of diverse products by diverse processes, to enable its successful competition with specialist companies, such as those owned by William Armstrong, 1st Baron Armstrong, and by the nail manufacturer William Galloway, both of whose profits increased as those of Hawks and Crawshay declined until it was liquidated in 1889, when all of its creditors were fully recompensed.